Software Engineering

 Electronic Project Archive

-1. The e-Archive Format
+1. The Electronic Archive Format

 Each group should submit an electronic archive containing everything that is necessary to evaluate and run your software.